shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-04-CreatingShortcutAndScreen.md

     return (
       <View style={styles.container}>
         <Text style={styles.text}>Lets eat!</Text>
-        <Text style={styles.text}>Real time preview changes!</Text>
+        <Text style={styles.text}>Can't do anything on an empty stomach!</Text>
       </View>
     );
   }
 }
 ```

 Now just shake your phone with the Shoutem Preview app open and tap the "Reload" button in the dev menu that shows up.
-Your new line of text should be available immediately:
+Your new line of text should be visible immediately:

 <p class="image">
 <img src='{{ site.url }}/img/my-first-extension/real-time-preview.png'/>